History and version

 Sd.Kfz.250 or leichter Schützenpanzerwagen (roughly translatable

-in the summer of 1940 and was based on a shortened Sd.Kfz.10 chassis
+spring of 1940 and was based on a shortened Sd.Kfz.10 chassis (by

-(by removing one road wheel).
-Two variants of the vehicle existed:
+removing one road wheel).
+Two other variants on the same shortened

 While